 Olen holds degrees from Yale University (BA History of Art, 1997), the Kansas City Art Institute (BFA Ceramics and Photography/New Media, 2001), and The School of the Art Institute of Chicago (MFA Sculpture, 2003).
 At Yale, Olen studied Piano Performance with pianists Lydia Brown and Daniel del Pino.
 Later, largely inspired by the enthusiasm, playfulness, and joyful courageousness of his many beginning-adult students in clay, Olen picked up the cello at the age of 40 as a beginner with no other strings experience.

 Olen has exhibited his work at The Bronx Museum of the Arts, New York; InterSpace New Media Arts Center in Sofia, Bulgaria; James Nicholson Gallery, New York; Ampersand International Arts, San Francisco; P.S.
-122 Gallery, New York; Turbulence.org; The Philadelphia Art Alliance; The Clay Studio, Philadelphia; Matin Gallery, Los Angeles; Beaux Arts Bath Gallery, UK; Oxford Ceramics Gallery, UK; and the Jianshui International Ceramics Museum, China, among others.
+122 Gallery, New York; Turbulence.org; The Philadelphia Art Alliance; The Clay Studio, Philadelphia; Matin Gallery, Los Angeles; Beaux Arts Bath Gallery, UK; Oxford Ceramics Gallery, UK; the National Building Museum of the Smithsonian, Washington, DC; and the Jianshui International Ceramics Museum, China, among others.